linode/docs/docs/guides/applications/marketplaces/installing-yunohost/index.md

 ---
 slug: installing-yunohost
+title: "How to Install and Use YunoHost"
-description: "YunoHost provides an operating system for simplifying self-hosting and server administration.
-YunoHost can install applications, provision users, control services, and more, and everything is within a straightforward web interface.
-Learn all you need to install and get started with YunoHost in this tutorial."
+description: "YunoHost simplifies self-hosting and server administration.
+It can install applications, provision users, control services, and more within a straightforward web UI. ✓ Click here to get started with YunoHost!"
 keywords: ['yunohost install','yunohost apps','yunohost alternative']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
+authors: ["Nathaniel Stickman"]
 published: 2022-12-14
 modified_by:
-  name: Nathaniel Stickman
+  name: Linode
-title: "How to Install and Use YunoHost"
 external_resources:
 - '[YunoHost Documentation](https://yunohost.org/en?q=%2Fdocs)'
 - '[TechRepublic: What Is YunoHost, and How Do You Install It?](https://www.techrepublic.com/article/install-yunohost/)'
-authors: ["Nathaniel Stickman"]
 ---

 YunoHost is a platform designed to make self-hosting and server administration more accessible and streamlined.
 YunoHost can set up a server, install applications, administer users, and more, all through a convenient web interface.